-Toay we wrap up our roundtable by hearing a response from Nate Holdren on reflections from this week’s commenters on his new book Injury Impoverished: Workplace Accidents, Capitalism, and Law in the Progressive Era, just published by Cambridge University Press.
+Today we wrap up our roundtable with Nate Holdren’s response to commenters on his new book Injury Impoverished: Workplace Accidents, Capitalism, and Law in the Progressive Era, just published by Cambridge University Press.
 We started with an introduction by Eileen Boris and posted comments from Vilja Hulden and Trish Kahle and Chad Pearson.

 I wish to convey my heartfelt thanks to the authors for their responses to my book Injury Impoverished, and I shall do so again at the end.
 For now: I’m honored, flattered, touched.

 I was pleased to read Eileen Boris’s remark in her thoughtful introduction that “Marxist history can be humanistic history.”
 I wanted to write an unabashedly Marxist book (without claiming to have a monopoly on the single best way to do Marxist history), and a humanist book.
 I have often thought of the book as Thompsonian, but not in the sense of E.P.
 Thompson’s valuable studies of working-class culture and agency.
 In my view, Thompson wrote those studies by drawing from his convictions and his social analysis as a self-described socialist humanist.
 I wanted to write a structural book, in contrast: one that takes a critical look at top-down power relationships inflicted on working class people, but one also animated by a version of Thompson’s socialist humanist conviction.